M1ck4/MichaelAngel.io/Chisel/README.md

-# Chisel (IN DEVELOPMENT)
+# Chisel

 ## Overview

-Chisel is a robust and user-friendly image processing tool crafted to enhance, organize, and optimize your image collections effortlessly.
-Designed for a diverse range of users—from artists and photographers to educators and researchers—Chisel is an essential companion in any digital toolkit.
+Chisel is a robust and user friendly image processing tool crafted to enhance, organize, and optimize your image collections effortlessly.
+Designed for a diverse range of users from artists and photographers to educators and researchers—Chisel is an essential companion in any digital toolkit.
 With its seamless integration, powerful features, and intuitive interface, Chisel empowers you to elevate your visual content with precision and ease

 ## Key Features